sophie0730/remote-assignments/Week-2/Assignment-6/README.md

 ## Setup

-No need to setup you environment.
+No need to set up your environment.
 The website can be accessed directly via https://sophie0730.github.io/remote-assignments/Week-2/Assignment-6/.

 ## Function

 - Dropdown list: Set dropdown lists.
-- Hover: The color of buttons will be changed when your mouse hover on it.
+- Hover: The color of the buttons will be changed when your mouse hovers over it.
 - RWD: The website can be viewed on smartphones.
 - Video: Make the video play automatically on the web page.